Shekyl Stats

 • Make it materially harder for a future quantum attacker to steal funds

-• Preserve existing privacy mechanisms (ring signatures, stealth addresses, confidential transactions)
+• Preserve and enhance privacy mechanisms (FCMP++ full-chain anonymity, stealth addresses, confidential transactions)

 • Use only NIST-standardized post-quantum primitives (ML-DSA, ML-KEM)